SatelliteApplicationsCatapult/sedas_pyapi/README.md

 print(f"Available satellites are: {', '.join(satellites)}")
 ```

-Returns a list of SeDAS source group objects.
-[See more](https://geobrowser.satapps.org/docs/json_SourceGroup.html)
+Returns a list of SeDAS satellite objects.
+[See more](https://geobrowser.satapps.org/docs/json_Satellite.html)

 ### Filtering on a group of sources
 Use sedas.list_sensor_groups to get the list of source groups available for a user.